cgaege/docusaurus/docs/quickstart/analyse-text.md

 }
 ```

-Congratulations, you have successfully structured your first health text example with Health Discovery.
+Congratulations, you have successfully analysed your first health text example with Health Discovery.